 The state always issues new traffic laws and initiatives that take effect the first of the following year.
 Many drivers are unaware of the changes and get tickets, fines and possibly worse.

 Avoid getting into trouble by reading this article.
 Remember that “ignorance” of the law is no defense in court.
 If you get caught doing something that the authorities have deemed illegal, you will face penalties.
 Do not become a statistic, know the new 2017 CA car laws.
+If you happen to break one however, you can usually take CA traffic school to stop the points from going on your record.

 Small Children Must Sit Facing the Rear in Car Seat